akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 Beatrice sighed.

-“The *agisters* will have the very shoes off the horse for a 'grazing tax,' and the *foresters*... they are but petty tyrants, prowling to bleed a man for merely looking at a deer.
-Besides, Goosie would just as like end up in a village pot, for the Reeve has a large hungry family."
+“The *agisters* will strip the very shoes from a horse as a 'grazing tax,' and the *foresters*?
+They bleed a man merely for looking at a deer; petty tyrants!
+Besides, the Reeve has a large, hungry family, and Goosie would just as like end up in his pot, before they even saw the forest!"

 She looked at the charcoal basket by the hearth and then up at her father’s tired face.